bluelabsio/records-mover/LOADING_SUPPORT.md

 Some key things to look for as you start in:

 * What "records formats" are supported?
-Delimited?
+Delimited ("CSV")?
 Parquet?
   Others?
 Adding support for as many as feasible in records mover will increase the chances that records mover can move data without having to bring it into memory first.
 * Some databases only support loading from files already on the database server.
 Records mover does not support this mode, as not everyone has access to the database server itself.